automuteus/automuteus/internal/api/AUTHORIZATION.md

-`GET /guild/user?guildID=...&userID=...` is one player's statistics in the guild (`UserStats` in `user_stats.go`), readable by any member under the same `ReadStats` action, since any member may run `/stats user` on anyone and the guild boards already name every ranked player.
+`GET /guild/user?guildID=...&userID=...` is one player's statistics in the guild (`UserStats` in `user_stats.go`), readable by any member under the same `ReadStats` action, since the guild boards already name every ranked player.
 Every guild gets the player's record and ten latest matches; ranks, streaks, fates, favorites, teammates, activity, and per-map records are included only while premium is active.
 The player need not be a current member: a player with no recorded games gets a zero